Table of Contents

 After “Does red light therapy help scars?” another one of our most commonly asked questions is, “When will I see notable results?”

 The answer depends on how long you’ve had the scar.
-The older a scar is, the more difficult it is to treat.
+The older a scar is, the more difficult it generally is to treat.
 Other factors include the size and depth of the scar.

-Frequency and consistency of treatment are important to achieving your desired outcome.
+Frequency and consistency of sessions are important to achieving your desired outcome.
 In general, results are visible after two to three months.
 Check out our FAQs page to learn how to use and reap the most benefits from a red light therapy device.

 Find the Right Light Therapy Device for You